mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 - **Give us feedback**.
 Tell us what we're doing well or where we can improve.
 Please upvote (👍) the issues that you are the most interested in seeing solved.
 - **Help new users**.
 You can answer questions on [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui).
 - **Make changes happen**.
+  - Edit the documentation.
+Every page has an "EDIT THIS PAGE" link in the top right.
   - Report bugs or missing features by [creating an issue](https://github.com/mui-org/material-ui/issues/new).
-  - Reviewing and commenting on existing [pull requests](https://github.com/mui-org/material-ui/pulls) and [issues](https://github.com/mui-org/material-ui/issues).
+  - Review and comment on existing [pull requests](https://github.com/mui-org/material-ui/pulls) and [issues](https://github.com/mui-org/material-ui/issues).
   - Help [translate](https://translate.material-ui.com) the documentation.
-  - Fixing bugs, adding features, and [improving our documentation](https://github.com/mui-org/material-ui/tree/master/docs) by [submitting a pull request](https://github.com/mui-org/material-ui/pulls).
+  - [Improve our documentation](https://github.com/mui-org/material-ui/tree/master/docs), fix bugs, or add features by [submitting a pull request](https://github.com/mui-org/material-ui/pulls).
 - **Support us financially on [OpenCollective](https://opencollective.com/material-ui)**.
 If you use Material-UI in a commercial project and would like to support its continued development by becoming a Sponsor, or in a side or hobby project and would like to become a Backer, you can do so through OpenCollective.
 All funds donated are managed transparently, and Sponsors receive recognition in the README and on the Material-UI home page.

 ## Warum werden meine Komponenten in Produktions-Builds nicht richtig gerendert?

-Dies ist wahrscheinlich ein Problem, das aufgrund von Klassennamenskonflikten auftritt, wenn sich Ihr Code in einem Produktionspaket befindet.
+The #1 reason this likely happens is due to class name conflicts once your code is in a production bundle.
 Damit die Material-UI funktioniert, muss der `Klassenname` die Werte aller Komponenten auf einer Seite von einer einzigen Instanz des [Klassennamensgenerators](/styles/advanced/#class-names) generiert werden.

-Um dieses Problem zu beheben, müssen alle Komponenten auf der Seite so initialisiert werden, dass es immer nur **einen Klassennamensgenerator gibt**.
+To correct this issue, all components on the page need to be initialized such that there is only ever **one class name generator** among them.

 In einer Reihe von Szenarien könnten Sie versehentlich zwei Klassennamengeneratoren verwenden:

 - Sie **bündeln**versehentlich zwei Versionen von Material-UI.
 Möglicherweise hat eine Abhängigkeit die Material-UI nicht korrekt als Peer-Abhängigkeit.
-- Sie verwenden den `StylesProvider` für eine **Teilmenge** von deinem React Tree.
+- You are using `StylesProvider` for a **subset** of your React tree.
 - Sie verwenden einen Bundler und der Code wird so aufgeteilt, dass mehrere Klassennamengenerator-Instanzen erstellt werden.

 > Wenn Sie Webpack mit dem [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/) verwenden, versuchen Sie, den [`RuntimeChunk` Einstellung unter `Optimierungen`](https://webpack.js.org/configuration/optimization/#optimization-runtimechunk) zu konfigurieren.

-Im Allgemeinen ist es einfach, dieses Problem zu beheben, indem jede Material-UI-Anwendung mit [` StylesProvider`](/styles/api/#stylesprovider) Komponenten oben in ihren Komponentenbäumen verpackt wird **und verwenden einen einzigen Klassennamengenerator, der von ihnen genutzt wird **.
+Overall, it's simple to recover from this problem by wrapping each Material-UI application with [`StylesProvider`](/styles/api/#stylesprovider) components at the top of their component trees **and using a single class name generator shared among them**.

 ## Warum bewegen sich die fest positionierten Elemente, wenn ein Modal geöffnet wird?

 Scrolling is blocked as soon as a modal is opened.
-Dies verhindert die Interaktion mit dem Hintergrund, wenn der Modal der einzige interaktive Inhalt sein sollte.
-Wenn Sie jedoch die Bildlaufleiste entfernen, können Sie Ihre **fest positionierten Elemente ** bewegen.
+This prevents interacting with the background when the modal should be the only interactive content.
+However, removing the scrollbar can make your **fixed positioned elements** move.
 In dieser Situation können Sie einen globalen `.mui-fixed` Klassennamen anwenden, damit Material-UI mit diesen Elementen umgehen kann.

 ## Wie kann ich den Ripple-Effekt global deaktivieren?